erlang/otp/HOWTO/INSTALL.md

 Some of the available `configure` options are:

 *   `--prefix=PATH` - Specify installation prefix.
-*   `--enable-plain-emulator` - Build a threaded emulator that only uses one scheduler.
-This emulator type is deprecated and will be removed in a future release.
-*   `--disable-threads` - Build a non-threaded emulator.
-This emulator type is deprecated and will be removed in a future release.
 *   `--{enable,disable}-kernel-poll` - Kernel poll support (enabled by
     default if possible)
 *   `--{enable,disable}-hipe` - HiPE support (enabled by default on supported